The Lute Player by Caravaggio

 The exhibition will also make it possible to test the method of the Caravaggio Research Institute, an international project aimed at creating an integrated digital platform in which to share on a scientific level all the data relating to Caravaggio’s works of art for their comparison.

 The exhibition will have a second stage in the Hermitage Museum in St. Petersburg from September

-He hated each kind of Idealism and turned into the leader of the Naturalism in portray.
-Moreover, he received a style of strong contrasts of light and shadow, laid on with a kind of fierceness, expressive of that angry temper which drove the artist to submit a murder in a betting battle at Rome: he murdered Ranuccio Tomassoni on 29th of May 1606.
+He hated each kind of Idealism and turned into the leader of Naturalism in portray.
+Moreover, he received a style of strong contrasts of light and shadow, laid on with a kind of fierceness, expressive of that angry temper that drove the artist to submit a murder in a betting battle in Rome: he murdered Ranuccio Tomassoni on 29 May 1606.

-To preserve a strategic distance from the results of his wrongdoing he fled to Naples and to Malta, where he was detained for another endeavor to vindicate a quarrel.
-Getting away to Sicily, he was assaulted by a party sent in ursuit for him, and truly injured.
-Being absolved, he set out for Rome; however having been captured mistakenly before his landing, and thereafter released, and left to shift for himself in excessive warmth, and as yet experiencing wounds and hardships, he passed on of fever on the shoreline at Pontercole in 1610.
+To preserve a strategic distance from the results of his wrongdoing, he fled to Naples and to Malta, where he was detained for another endeavor to vindicate a quarrel.
+Getting away to Sicily, he was assaulted by a party sent in pursuit of him and truly injured.
+Then, being absolved, he set out for Rome; however, having been captured mistakenly before his landing, and after that released, and left to shift for himself in excessive warmth, and as yet experiencing wounds and hardships, he passed on of fever on the shoreline at Pontercole in 1610.